Product ConsultantKardderStrategy Delivered

 If users can't explain the product in one sentence, growth stalls

-The best GTM plans don't just generate installs they create the exact moment users understand why they needed the product.
+The best GTM plans don't just generate installs.
+They create the exact moment users understand why they needed the product.

 Get in Touch

-Let's connect and create together
+Let's connect and build something together.

 © Liana Ngo · 2026Made with intention